dart-lang/site-www/src/content/tools/pub/workspaces.md

 To create a workspace:

-* Add a `pubspec.yaml` at the repository root directory with a `workspace` entry enummerating the paths to the packages of the respository (the workspace packages):
+* Add a `pubspec.yaml` at the repository root directory with a `workspace` entry enumerating the paths to the packages of the repository (the workspace packages):

   ```yaml